Masterpiece Stories

 Sonho Tropical is a visual feast of abstract art infused with the passion for a Brazilian landscape.
 Beatriz Milhazes fuses European modernity with South American spirit to create a beacon for contemporary female artists.
 It is a masterpiece where hidden influences unravel their mysteries.

-Beatriz Milhazes: Beatriz Milhazes, Sonho Tropical, 2017, White Cube Gallery, London, UK.
+Beatriz Milhazes: Beatriz Milhazes, Sonho Tropical, 2017, acrylic on canvas, White Cube Gallery, London, UK.

 Beatriz Milhazes, Sonho Tropical, 2017, acrylic on canvas, White Cube Gallery, London, UK.